Lessons from Irene

 The National Climate Assessment is one step in President Obama's Climate Action Plan, which he announced last spring.
 In addition to taking action to cut carbon pollution (EPA announced significant new rules to reduce emissions from transportation as well as from existing and new power plants), the president committed to helping America's communities prepare for the impacts of climate change.

 Gov. Peter Shumlin has been recognized nationally for his leadership during Tropical Storm Irene and for the many lessons that he and all Vermonters learned about how to recover from disasters and build back stronger than before.
 Pres.
 Obama appointed him to serve on the White House Task Force on Climate Preparedness and Resilience.
+The Task Force is comprised of state, municipal and tribal leaders who have been delegated with developing recommendations for the administration on steps the federal government can take to support the needs of communities nationwide that are dealing with the impacts of climate change.

 Our growing understanding of the ways Vermont's climate patterns are already changing -- from more frequent, intense storms, to winters with more freeze thaw cycles -- makes us keenly aware that we need the support of our federal agency partners to tackle the challenges that climate change will deliver.
 Our experience recovering from the devastation of Tropical Storm Irene has given us many clear insights into how federal disaster recovery programs can be improved and how the federal government can help us improve the resilience of our infrastructure, communities and environment.